 This catalog was created on Tuesday, November 12, 2019.

 |Professor:||K. Carr (McNaughton Rosebush Professor of Liberal Studies, chair)|

 |Associate professor:||M. Smith|

 |Assistant professor:||C. Kassor|

 Courses in Christianity, Buddhism, and Islam form the core offerings in the department.
-Students examine cultural and social expressions of those religions (sacred texts, rituals, instances of ecstasy and enthusiasm, reflective writings, institutions) at a particular period, over time, and in relation to broader historical, philosophical, and ethical issues.
+Students examine cultural and social expressions of those religions (sacred texts, rituals, spiritual and legal writings, institutions) at a particular period, over time, and in relation to broader historical, philosophical, and ethical issues.
 In addition, a number of elective courses are offered that focus on a particular theme, issue, or tradition not covered in the core offerings.
-Such courses include Gandhi, Rationality and Religious Beliefs and Hebrew Prophets and Religion of Ancient Egypt.
+Such courses include Rationality and Religious Belief and Religion of Ancient Egypt.

-The major in religious studies comprises 9 courses.
+The major in religious studies requires the following:

 - RLST 100: Introduction to Religious Studies

-- Two courses (12 units) in one of the following areas: Buddhism, Islam, Christianity
+- Two courses (12 units) in one of the following areas: Buddhism, Islam, or Christianity

 - One additional six-unit course outside the chosen area